If there is one drawback to digital marketing for the modern practice manager, it’s being pulled in a million different marketing directions at once.

 Trying to manage your practice’s digital marketing efforts without a solid stable of tools behind you is a recipe for being overwhelmed.
 Having a good tool set at your disposal not only helps you save your time, and your sanity, but also enables you to keep track of what is working.

-Additionally to help you on your way to developing a digital marketing toolbox that works for you, we’ve put together a list of 29 must have digital marketing tools.
+Additionally, to help you on your way to developing a digital marketing toolbox that works for you, we’ve put together a list of 29 must have digital marketing tools.
 One important note: the list isn’t ranked—for every practice manager who can’t live without some tool, we could find another who will never use it.

 Content Marketing Tools

-In a broad sense, digital marketing is all about content—Facebook posts, images, email newsletters, videos, blog posts—and getting that content in front of the right people, and at right time.
+In a broad sense, digital marketing is all about content—Facebook posts, images, email newsletters, videos, blog posts—and getting that content in front of the right people, and at the right time.
 The main distinction we need to make for this section is between tools that serve a single need (e.g., social media management or email marketing) and marketing automation platforms that serve many needs.

 Content Creation Tools